Khojasteh/print-preview/Docs/TPrintPreview.Methods.md

   | FileName   | The path to the target file                    |

 - **`function CanSaveAsPDF(): Boolean`** \
-  Returns `true` if the component can save pages as a PDF document (PDF writer module is installed); otherwise, returns `false`.
+  Returns `true` if the component can save pages as a PDF document (PDF writer module is available); otherwise, returns `false`.

 - **`procedure UpdateAnnotation()`** \
   Forces the control to redraw the annotation of the current page and update the screen.